Spectral Sparsification for Communication-Efficient Collaborative Rotation and Translation Estimation: Experimental Results

-\myParagraph{Evaluation on benchmark datasets} In this experiment, we evaluate \cref{alg:collaborative_rotation_averaging} on rotation averaging problems from benchmark SLAM datasets.
-Each dataset is divided to simulate a scenario with 5 robots.
-We first perform an in-depth evaluation of convergence rate and communication efficiency using the \dataset{Cubicle} dataset.
-Then, we report the comprehensive performance of \cref{alg:collaborative_rotation_averaging} on all benchmark datasets (\cref{tab:rotation_averaging}).
-To start, we demonstrate the effectiveness of spectral sparsification on the \dataset{Cubicle} dataset.
-Recall that \cref{alg:collaborative_rotation_averaging} calls the \SparsifiedSchurComplement procedure (\cref{alg:sparsified_schur_complement}), which requires each robot $\alpha$ to transmit its sparsified matrix $\Stilde_\alpha$. \cref{fig:cubicle_eval:nnzS} shows the number of nonzero entries in $\Stilde_\alpha$ as a function of the sparsification parameter $\epsilon$.
+{\myParagraph{Impact of Spectral Sparsification on Convergence and Communication} First, we evaluate the impact of spectral sparsification on convergence rate and communication efficiency.} {We start by evaluating the proposed collaborative rotation averaging solver (\cref{alg:collaborative_rotation_averaging}), by simulating a 5-robot problem using the \dataset{Cubicle} dataset.} \techreport{{In Appendix~\ref{sec:additional_experiments}, we present similar analysis for translation estimation.}} \mainpaper{{In \cite[Appendix~VI]{Tian2022Sparsification}, we present similar analysis for translation estimation.}} Recall that \cref{alg:collaborative_rotation_averaging} calls the \SparsifiedSchurComplement procedure (\cref{alg:sparsified_schur_complement}), which requires each robot $\alpha$ to transmit its sparsified matrix $\Stilde_\alpha$. \cref{fig:cubicle_eval:nnzS} shows the number of nonzero entries in $\Stilde_\alpha$ as a function of the sparsification parameter $\epsilon$.
 Note that when $\epsilon = 0$, sparsification is effectively skipped and each robot transmits its exact $S_\alpha$ matrix that is potentially large and dense.
 In \cref{fig:cubicle_eval:nnzS}, this is reflected on robot 1 (blue curve) whose exact $S_\alpha$ matrix has more than $2 \times 10^4$ nonzero entries and hence is expensive to transmit.
 However, spectral sparsification significantly reduces the density of the matrix and hence improves communication efficiency.
-In particular, for robot 1, applying sparsification with $\epsilon=2$ creates a sparse $\Stilde_\alpha$ with 2300 nonzero entries, which is almost an order of magnitude sparser than the original $S_\alpha$.
+In particular, for robot 1, applying sparsification with $\epsilon=2$ creates a sparse $\Stilde_\alpha$ with 2300 nonzero entries, which is much sparser than the original $S_\alpha$.